nemonik/hands-on-DevOps/readme.md

 ## 8.11.
 Golang *helloworld-web* project

 Like `helloworld`, the `helloworld-web` project is a very simple application that we will use to explore Continuous Deliver.
 Remember, Continuous Delivery builds upon Continuous Integration.
 You've accomplished Continuous Integration.
-Wah
+Wahoo.

 ### 8.11.1.
 Create the project's backlog